-An other Queensland regulated ship is registered on the condition that the owner or master of the ship must have a safety management system (SMS) for the ship that deals with the matters mentioned in the National Standard for Commercial Vessels Part E Operations (NSCV Part E).
-The SMS must be relevant to the ship's operation; or be approved by the registering entity as an appropriate SMS for the ship.
+An other Queensland regulated ship is registered on the condition that the owner or master of the ship must have a safety management system (SMS) for the ship in accordance with Marine Order 504.
+The SMS must be relevant to the ship's operation; or be approved by the registering entity as an appropriate SMS for the ship, and comply with the requirements of Marine Order 504.